 Book early and you could stay here for less than $100!
 Check Magazine Mansion prices and availability.

 You can’t talk about New Orleans without talking about food!
 It’s tough to write about, though, because there are literally hundreds of places to eat in New Orleans.
 I certainly haven’t tried them all – no one has!

-  I highly recommend that you stick to these foods, since they encapsulate so much of the culture and spirit of New Orleans.
+I strongly recommend trying those foods, since they encapsulate so much of the culture and spirit of New Orleans.
 But since this is an off the beaten path article, I’ll offer a couple of other modest suggestions.

 District now has multiple locations around the city.
 So does Dat Dog, which offers unusual hot dogs.
 That should be your destination if you’re craving an alligator hot dog or a duck sausage.